Free shipping on US orders over $50

 Collagen is referred to as a "structural protein" because it is firm and gives structure to the body.
 It acts like scaffolding, providing support and shape to tissues.

-There are many different types of proteins in the human body, each with a specific function.
-Some examples include:
+There are many different types of proteins in the human body, each with a specific function:

-Structural proteins: Structural proteins are involved in the structure and function of cells and tissues.
-Examples include collagen and elastin which we will go into more in depth, and keratin, which is found in hair, nails, and the outer surface of your skin.
+Involved in the structure and function of cells and tissues.
+Examples include collagen and elastin, and keratin, which is found in hair, nails, and the outer surface of your skin.

-Hormones: Hormones can be proteins that are produced by glands or organs which are released into the bloodstream to regulate various body functions.
-Examples include insulin, which regulates blood sugar levels, and thyroid hormone, which regulates metabolism.
+Proteins produced by glands or organs and released into the bloodstream to regulate various body functions.
+Examples include insulin, which regulates blood sugar, and thyroid hormone, which regulates metabolism.

-Antibodies: Antibodies are proteins that are produced by the immune system to defend against foreign substances, such as viruses and bacteria.
-They help to protect the body from infection and disease.
+Proteins produced by the immune system to defend against foreign substances such as viruses and bacteria, protecting the body from infection and disease.

 Even though there are many different types of proteins, approximately one third of all the proteins in the body are collagens, and three quarters of the dry weight of your skin is collagen (Shoulders and Raines 2009).
 So you can see how important collagen is!